 Precious Stones and Jewellery

 Some of the honeycomb mines of Ouro Preto are still mined today on a small scale.
 Ouro Preto stocks refined stones in jewelry stores across the city and rough precious stones you can take to a jeweler of your choice.

 Around Tiradentes Square, there are large concentrations of these jewelry stores.
 So you can find the rocks you’re looking for!

 Pedra-sabão (soap-stone) is softer than marble and granite and malleable to carve.
 The tradition of carving soapstone was carried over by slaves from the Monomopata Empire.
 This empire was spread between the current positions of Zimbabwe and Mozambique, regions that were also bursting with soap-stone.

 The Feirinha de Pedra-Sabão (or the Soapstone Market) faces the São Francisco church.
 The open-air stalls are a trove of clocks, mini-fountains, plates, and mugs carved in this typical Mineiro style.

 The Feirinha de Pedra Sabão market is open daily, 8 AM – 6 PM.

 What to eat in Ouro Preto

 Fogão a Lenha – Firewood Cooking Mineiro Style

-A traditional cooking method in Minas Gerais is simmering pots over real-wood stoves.
-Stewing for hours at a time the food absorbs a delicious caramelized and smokey flavour.
-These style of restaurants will be set up in one of two ways: an all-you-can-eat fee; or a per kilo price of what’s on your plate.
-The buffet includes greens, beans, meat and some ambiguous animal parts that you can take or leave.
+A traditional cooking method in Minas Gerais is simmering pots over real wood stoves.
+Stewing for hours, the food absorbs a delicious caramelized, smokey flavour.
+These restaurants are set up in one of two ways: an all-you-can-eat fee or a per kilo price of what’s on your plate.
+The buffet includes greens, beans, meat, and some ambiguous animal parts you can take or leave.